Purpose of this document

 trust each other.
 However, federation does not mean that AEW is a peer-to-peer

-client's identity is tied to his "home" server.
+identity is tied to their "home" server.

 End-to-end encryption (E2EE) in the case of AEW means that if Alice